grafana/grafana/docs/sources/alerting/alerting-limitations.md

 ## Limited rule sources support

-Grafana alerting system can retrieve rules from all available Prometheus, Loki, Mimir and Alertmanager data sources.
+Grafana alerting system can retrieve alerting and recording rules **stored** in most available Prometheus, Loki, Mimir and Alertmanager compatible data sources.

 It might not be able to fetch alerting rules from all other supported data sources at this time.